karthikiyer365/DB-SQL-Yelp/README.md

 We are embarking on a comprehensive data analysis project utilizing the PostgreSQL database management system, featuring Yelp database with 4 json files.
 Data found at: https://www.yelp.com/dataset

+All Files and Folders at: https://drive.google.com/drive/folders/1lacpglVoNXucHOwbDCY5j2u6KAjcRwPu?usp=sharing Data, Processing : initial_cleaning_file.ipynb
-Data, Processing, SQL and Spark: https://drive.google.com/drive/folders/1lacpglVoNXucHOwbDCY5j2u6KAjcRwPu?usp=sharing
+SQL and Spark: YELP_SQL_DBanalysis.ipynb

 The data isin the form of json files with folling types of info: